The Guild of Scenic Artists was formed by Scenics, for Scenics, to provide the power of community to help artists thrive.

 Through his company, Morpheus Murals, Scott creates finishes and murals for restaurants all around the country.
 He is currently the Charge Artist at the Court Theatre, and Notre Dame Shakespeare Festival, and teaches at Loyola University Chicago.
 Scott received his MFA from Brandeis University and is a member of United Scenic Artists #829.

 Rachael has worked across the country in theatre, television, and museum fabrication.
-Some of her favorite projects include time spent with the Cleveland Play House, Utah Shakespeare Festival, Contemporary American Theatre Festival, Lookingglass Theatre, Harpo Studios, and her annual work on the Humana Festival of New American Plays.
+Some of her favorite projects include time spent with the Cleveland Play House, Actors Theatre of Louisville, Utah Shakespeare Festival, Contemporary American Theatre Festival, Lookingglass Theatre, and Harpo Studios.
+She is currently the Charge Artist with 3dx Scenic in Cincinnati, Ohio where she works on theme parks, theatre, and live events.

 Angelique Powers has been scenic painting professionally for over 17 years, with the last decade based out of the Minneapolis/St. Paul area with such companies as Vee-Star, Ordway Music Theatre, and Penumbra Theatre.
 Additionally, she is an Affiliate Faculty member at the U of MN and Normandale College.
 She received MFA in Scenic Art from Cal Arts and a BA from Rockford University.